The History of Milk Caps, Menko, and POGs

 POG, Haleakala Dairy, Inc

 The POG trademark was transferred to the Baldwin Pacific Corporation in 1986.
 Haleakala Dairy began distributing "'Milk Cap Cover' game" caps for Mountain Fresh Milk and POG juice.
 The caps were printed by Stanpac Inc. in Smithville, Ontario.
 Stanpac operated "Perfection Pull Cap" machines manufactured in the 1930s.
-The two-color discs are tabbed, stapled and waxed.
+The two-color disks are tabbed, stapled and waxed.
 Each cover measures approximately 1.625 inches (42 mm), the original "No. 2" size for Thatcher milk bottles.

 The POG marketing campaign was headed by Charlie Nalepa.
 The Pogdlodyte mascot, originally the Izard of POG, was created by Nalepa and a Walt Disney designer.
 The surfing Poglodyte displaying a shaka sign was trademarked by Orchards Hawaii, Inc. on July 12, 1988.